Logo

 One last example: query parameters

 Here is one last example of the Tasks query with some additional fine-tuning.
 In the example above, there is no Query= section to the code.
-This below has that to show where it fits with the Headers= section.
+The below has that to show where it fits with the Headers= section.

 let